 For a complete list of publications, please consult Professor Knutsen's CV.

 - Jeffrey W. Stempel and Erik S. Knutsen, Stempel & Knutsen on Insurance Coverage, 4th ed.
-(WoltersKluewer: 2015) (2 volume, 3,006 page treatise on American insurance law)
+(WoltersKluewer: looseleaf) (2 volume, 3,006 page treatise on American insurance law).

-- Co-author with Jeffrey Stempel and Peter N. Swisher, Principles of Insurance Law, 4th ed.
-(LexisNexis: 2011) (American casebook).
+- Co-author with Jeffrey Stempel and the late Peter N. Swisher, Principles of Insurance Law, 5th ed.
+(Carolina Academic Press: 2020) (American casebook).

 - "The Medical Malpractice Landscape in Ontario: Facts, Trends and Analysis of Trials and Appeals,” (2017) 47 Advocates Q 131-164.
 [SSRN]